List of Intangible Assets

 This is one of the important types of intangible assets which is a registration of creativity, it might be in technology or design.
 These are the most valuable assets of any corporation.
 It is also referred to as inventions or unique designs.
 These inventions or designs are legally protected by the owners from outside uses without consent.

 The companies should be aware of the value of these intellectual properties same as another kind of physical property, as the value of the intellectual property are huge when it compares to physical property.

 There are 4 different types of intellectual property which are as per below,

 - Patents:- Protection of new technologies from using or developing by others.
-Example, Samsung wireless charging technology.
+For example, Samsung wireless charging technology.

-- Trademark:- Protection brand names, logo or unique designs of the company.
-Example, Logos or product designs are protected from trademarks.
+- Trademark:- Protection brand names, logo, or unique designs of the company.
+For example, Logos or product designs are protected from trademarks.

 - Trade Secrets:- Protection of secret information of a product from using by others.

-The Secret formula of manufacturing of any product is covered under trade secrets.
+The Secret Formula of the manufacturing of any product is covered under trade secrets.

 #4 – Licensing and Rights